 NIH requires that all CATS scholars must be US citizens or lawful permanent residents at time of award.
 Since it is difficult to predict timing of any immigration decision, all applicants meet this requirement at the time of application.

 Am I eligible even if I have applied for the KL2 program before and did not get it?

-Absolutely!
+Definitely.
 There are many people who have applied more than one time.

-Is IRB approval required?
+Is IRB Approval required?
 When?